vision-zjweu/compv.github.io/docs/hw1.md

 		{% endfor %}
 	</figure>
 	<figcaption style="text-align:justify; width:90%; margin-left:5%; margin-right:5%">
-	   <b>Figure 5</b>: (top two rows) Results with one bit of brightness (two levels -- off or on) per channel.
-With 3 channels, this leads to 2^3 possible colors. (bottom two rows) Results with two bits of brightness per channel.
+	   <b>Figure 5</b>: Top two rows: Results with one bit encoding of brightness (two levels -- off or on) per channel.
+With 3 color channels, this leads to 2^3 possible colors.
+Bottom two rows: Results with two bit encoding of brightness per channel.
 With 3 channels, this leads to 4^3 possible colors.
 In both cases, naively rounding to the nearest value produces weird results.
 You'll produce the result on the right.
 Both use the same values (look carefully!) but use them differently.
 	</figcaption>
 </figure>